vtphan/fmic/README.md

 SavedCompressedIndex takes as input a save_option, which has value 0, 1, or 2:

-- 0: suffix array and seq were not saved
+- 0: Do not save suffix array and seq.
-- 1: suffix array was saved; seq was not
+- 1: Save uffix array was, but do not save seq.
-- 2: both suffix array and seq were saved
+- 2: Save both suffix array and seq.

 ## Load an index that was previously saved